robinmanuelthiel/xamarinworkshop/07 Platform Specifics/README.md

 ![Screenshots of the iOS with round profile image](../Misc/iosroundimagerenderer.png)

-#### 1.3.2 Create renderers for new controls
+### 2.3 Renderers for new controls
-If you tanke a look at the official list of iOS, Android and Windows controls, you will find only a small subset of this covered by Xamarin.Forms.
-This is simply because Xamarin.Forms needs a pendant for every other platform when offering a control for a specific one.
+If you tanke a look at the official list of iOS, Android and Windows controls, you will find only a small subset of these covered by Xamarin.Forms.
+This is simply because Xamarin.Forms needs implement the controls on all mobile platforms while abstracting the same functionality for each platform in the shared code.

+What is currently missing in Xamarin.Forms is a Hyperlink Button with basically is a clickable text.
+So let's go ahead and extend our project with such a button!

+### 2.4 Renderers for platform specific controls
-But sometimes, of course, you want to use controls that are only available on one platform and show an alternative for the other platform.
+Sometimes of course, you want to use controls that are only available on one platform and show an alternative for the other platform.
 The [Floating Action Button](https://material.io/guidelines/components/buttons-floating-action-button.html) on Android is a good example for that.
 As it is part of Android's design pattern, you might want to show the prime functionality in a Floating Action Button and all others in the menu bar.
 On iOS and Windows, this pattern does not exist, so we just want to create an Andropid-only control on the Android platform only.

 ## 2. Platform specific functionality